Things Your Compost Pile Needs from You

 Composted soil takes several months to fully complete.
 You will know it is ready when it resembles potting soil from the store.
 It may be darker and have a different texture, but that is a good thing.

-The darker color indicates the earth itself is exceptionally nutrient-rich, and that is precisely what a gardener wants.
+The darker color indicates the earth is exceptionally nutrient-rich, which is precisely what a gardener wants.

 Composting Pile FAQs